-The cobas[®] MRSA/SA Test on the cobas[®] 4800 System, is a qualitative in vitro diagnostic real-time PCR assay, for the direct detection of methicillin-resistant Staphylococcus aureus (MRSA) and S.aureus (SA) DNA from nasal swabs to aid in the prevention and control of MRSA and SA infections in healthcare settings.
-The cobas[®] MRSA/SA Test is not intended to diagnose, guide or monitor treatment for MRSA or SA infections, or provide results of susceptibility to methicillin.
+The cobas® MRSA/SA Test on the cobas® 4800 System is an automated, real-time PCR assay for the rapid in vitro qualitative detection of methicillin-resistant Staphylococcus aureus (MRSA) and Staphylococcus aureus (SA) DNA from nasal swabs to aid in the prevention and control of MRSA and SA infections in healthcare settings.
+The cobas® MRSA/SA Test is not intended to diagnose, guide or monitor treatment for MRSA or SA infections, or provide results of susceptibility to methicillin.
 A negative result does not preclude MRSA/SA nasal colonization.
 Concomitant cultures are necessary to recover organisms for epidemiology typing or for further susceptibility testing.

-Summary and explanation of the test / principle of the procedure
+Summary and explanation of the test /principle of the procedure

-Background: screening of MRSA and SA
+Background: Screening of MRSA and SA

 SA is an opportunistic pathogen carried as a commensal organism on the skin and nares of approximately 30% of the normal population.
-It has the potential to cause a broad spectrum of diseases.1 SA can rapidly adapt to the selective pressure of antibiotics, which has resulted in the emergence and spread of MRSA strains.2 Resistance to methicillin, in addition to other β -lactam antibiotics, is mediated by the mecA gene product, which is located on a mobile genetic element, the Staphylococcal Cassette Chromosome mec (SCCmec).
+It has the potential to cause a broad spectrum of diseases.
+SA can rapidly adapt to the selective pressure of antibiotics, which has resulted in the emergence and spread of MRSA strains.
+Resistance to methicillin, in addition to other $\beta$ -lactam antibiotics, is mediated by the mecA gene product, which is located on a mobile genetic element, the Staphylococcal Cassette Chromosome mec (SCCmec).
 The mecA gene encodes the altered penicillin-binding protein (PBP) 2a.
-This prevents the normal binding of β -lactam antibiotics to the PBP in the cell wall, where they would have disrupted synthesis of the peptidoglycan layer, resulting in bacterial cell death.
-Multiple SCCmec types have been distinguished.2 Numerous MRSA strains have emerged and spread worldwide, and SCCmec has been acquired by different lineages of SA.2
+This prevents the normal binding of $\beta$ -lactam antibiotics to the PBP in the cell wall, where they would have disrupted synthesis of the peptidoglycan layer, resulting in bacterial cell death.
+Multiple SCCmec types have been distinguished.
+Numerous MRSA strains have emerged and spread worldwide, and SCCmec has been acquired by different lineages of SA.

-SA and MRSA strains are a major source of healthcare-acquired infections and have been responsible for bacterial outbreaks in healthcare settings worldwide for many years.^{3,4} SA and MRSA infections are a tremendous burden for healthcare systems, for single hospitals, and are associated with significant healthcare costs.5 Guidelines and recommendations6 as well as hospital standard procedures recommend active screening and isolation and/or decolonization of patients as measures to control the spread of MRSA and SA.7
+SA and MRSA strains are a major source of healthcare-acquired infections and have been responsible for bacterial outbreaks in healthcare settings worldwide for many years.
+SA and MRSA infections are a tremendous burden for healthcare systems, for single hospitals, and are associated with significant healthcare costs.
+Guidelines and recommendations as well as hospital standard procedures recommend active screening and isolation and/or decolonization of patients as measures to control the spread of MRSA and SA.